 Like any skill, reading comprehension and retention require practice.
 Board games offer an opportunity for children to read instructions and rules that test their retention skills in a fun way.
 Try to find a game that your family has never played.
 Read the rules first to understand how the game works.
 After you grasp the rules, ask your children to read them.
 When they’re finished, ask them to explain the rules to you before you begin.
 For families with more than one child, this exercise can provide a unique perspective on how each child understands what he or she has read.
 One child may see the game in one light, while another will view the rules completely differently.
 Listening to your child explain the rules will identify comprehension strengths and challenges as you learn the new rules together.
 After everyone understands the rules, game on!

-When your child shows signs of confusion or frustration with a homework assignment, encourage him or her to reread the material before explaining the problem to you.
+When your child shows signs of confusion or frustration with a homework assignment, encourage them to reread the material before explaining the problem to you.
 In the interest of saving time, you may lean toward explaining the problem yourself.
-While this is easy, and the need to save time is always pressing on a busy school night, in the long run letting your child self-correct builds his or her problem-solving skills.
+While this may be easier, letting your child self-correct builds their problem-solving skills.
 Guide your young child toward understanding the problem independently.
-After conquering the problem on his or her own, your child will have more self-confidence for the next challenge and greater pride in being able to tackle the problem independent of mom or dad.
+After conquering the problem on their own, your child will have more self-confidence for the next challenge and greater pride in being able to tackle the problem independently.

-Reading is one of the most valuable tools in your child’s academic tool belt, and understanding and retaining the material are just as critical as the skill of reading itself.
+Reading is one of the most valuable tools in your child’s academic tool belt.
+Understanding and retaining the material are just as critical as the skill of reading itself.
 Encouraging the development of this crucial skill will set the stage for a lifetime of success.